-It tells his entire story how Malcolm Little who is born in 1925 in Nebraska, worked as shoe-shiner, drug dealer and pimp to earn living and ultimately landed in jail where he turned towards Islam.
+It tells his entire story.
+That how Malcolm Little who was born in 1925 in Nebraska, and who worked as shoe-shiner and a drug delaer to earn living and ultimately landed in jail where he turned towards Islam.

-After release he joined Elijah Mohammad's controversial Nation of Islam.
+After release he joined Elijah Mohammad's controversial organisation Nation of Islam.
 He rejected his surname as many black converts who did not know the surname of their ancestors and were brought as slaves to America and made Christians but never given the status of a fellow human being.

 His powerful presence and oratory skills stunned the audiences.
 Malcolm X feared none.
-He could speak of white man's hypocricy in his face and expressed his views publicly.
+He could speak of white man's hypocrisy in his face and expressed his views publicly.

 Meanwhile, he embarked on Haj and for the first time saw people in Europe and Middle-East who treated him as their own without any distinction of colour and race that was still prevalent in US.